gudlucsam/Project_DHH/README.md

 3. a webservice api to expose the predictive functionalities of the translation model.
 4. a web application to consume the web service.

-**This project was carried out in fulfilling of a CS undergraduate degree program at Ahesi University.**
+**This project was carried out in fulfilling of a CS undergraduate degree program at [Ashesi University](https://www.ashesi.edu.gh/)**

 ## System Components
 ![Screenshot](component.PNG)